A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Related Work

 \subsection{Automatic Speech Recognition for Speech Emotion Recognition}

-ASR is a critical tool for transcribing spoken language into written text, with broad applicability across various real-world domains \cite{ten2003emotions}.
+ASR is a critical tool for transcribing spoken language into written text, with broad applicability across various diverse application domains \cite{ten2003emotions}.
 Significant progress has been made in the field of SER through the use of ASR-generated transcripts.
 Yoon et al. \cite{yoon2018multimodal} pioneered a deep dual recurrent encoder model that simultaneously leveraged both audio signals and text data from the Google Cloud Speech API.
 Subsequently, Sahu et al. \cite{sahu2019multi} used transcripts from two commercial ASR systems for a bimodal SER approach (audio and text), noting a relative decline in unweighted accuracy compared with ground-truth transcripts.
 Li et al. \cite{li2020learning} introduced a temporal alignment mean-max pooling mechanism to capture subtle, fine-grained emotions within utterances, as well as a cross-modality excitement module to make sample-specific adjustments to embeddings.
 Santoso et al. \cite{santoso2021speech} proposed a confidence measure to adjust the importance weights of ASR transcripts based on the likelihood of recognition errors in each word, effectively mitigating the impact of ASR errors on SER performance.
 Wu et al. \cite{wu2021emotion} developed a dual-branch model to enhance robustness against ASR errors, featuring a time-synchronous branch that combines speech and text modalities, alongside a time-asynchronous branch that integrates sentence text embeddings from contextual utterances.
 Shon et al. \cite{shon2021leveraging} generated pseudo labels for ASR transcripts in semi-supervised speech sentiment analysis.
-On the basis of human perception mechanisms, Li et al. \cite{li2022fusing} proposed the hierarchical attention fusion of audio features, ASR hidden states, and ASR transcripts, achieving SER performance comparable to that using ground-truth text.
-Lin and Wang \cite{lin2023robust} explored complementary semantic information from audio to mitigate ASR errors, employing an attention mechanism to calculate weighted acoustic representations on the basis of ASR hypotheses.
-He et al. \cite{he2024mf} introduced two auxiliary tasks—ASR error detection and correction—to improve the semantic coherence of ASR text, and proposed a novel multimodal fusion method to learn shared representations across modalities.
-Finally, Feng and Narayanan \cite{feng2024foundation} fused audio with ASR transcripts from an advanced ASR model, demonstrating that ASR-generated outputs deliver competitive SER performance relative to ground-truth transcripts.
+Feng and Narayanan \cite{feng2024foundation} fused audio with ASR transcripts from an advanced ASR model, demonstrating that ASR-generated outputs deliver competitive SER performance relative to ground-truth transcripts.